 Durable long lasting material – High resistance to UV light, cracking and chipping makes this is popular materials vs. glass, ceramic tiles, aluminum or wood.

 Simple installation process – These high gloss acrylic panels can be cut drilled and shaped with common woodworking materials and the panels can be set with double sided foam tape and neutral cure silicone.
 Installation will take 1/3 of the time of a tile job.
 For even more convenience order through our exclusive custom cut program and the panels will be pre-sized for your project.

 100% waterproof – In wet applications likes showers, tubs and backsplashes it’s nice to know with high gloss acrylic walls you don’t have to worry about moisture growing behind the wall.

-Free shipping, nationwide supply or professional installation – If you’re a DIY person Innovate Building Solutions can wholesale these panels direct to you and provide free nationwide shipping as well.
+Nationwide supply or professional installation – If you’re a DIY person Innovate Building Solutions can wholesale these panels direct to you and provide free nationwide shipping as well.
 On regional basis we provide professional installation service as well.

-High gloss acrylic wall panels – Our high gloss acrylic wall panels have a mirror like finish with an integrated fused color layer behind a thick optical grade clear layer.
+High gloss acrylic wall panels – Our high gloss acrylic wall panels have a mirror like finish with an integrated fused color layer behind a thick optical grade clear acrylic layer.
 The material is coated in a high performance micro hard coat on the outer surface for extra scratch resistance.

 Where to use high gloss wall panels